push-based/ws-angular-perf-ngindia250123/exercises/change-detection - OnPush.md

 ```
 </details>

-Afterwards, use the component in the `AppComponents` template and serve the application.
+2. Use the component in the `AppComponents` template and serve the application.

 <details>
     <summary>show solution</summary>